 Keeping all the things in mind about a candidate can be a tough task.
 You can always take notes about how you feel about the candidate and various responses to various tests you put up for him/her.
 Taking good notes can help you review any candidate later on.
 If you are bad at this, you can always consider having a person in the room responsible for just the same.

 Be clear about your restrictions

-There needs to be a clear understanding about the questions you just cannot ask a candidate.
-You just need to ask question that relate to the job profile he/she is interviewing for and at periphery of their personal life.
+There needs to be a clear understanding of the questions you just cannot ask a candidate.
+You just need to ask questions that relate to the job profile he/she is interviewing for and at the periphery of their personal life.
 Don’t get too personal for you may end up with a discrimination lawsuit for steering down the road with questions centered around age, race, country of origin, color, religion, marital status, etc.

 Conduct behavioral interviews

 Analyzing behavioral patterns can help you.
 Looking at some of the past behavioral patterns of the candidate can help you, being an indicator of how your candidate might behave in the future.
 There’s no guaranteed and exhaustive list of steps that if performed, you will get that perfect candidate.
 Questions that instigate the candidate to draw their states of mind from events that have occurred before will be better than those which ask the candidate, “What would you do if…” Behavioral interviews can demand some preparation and practice but the investment’s worth it.